 As always with progress, things keep trucking forward at a speed that’s hard to notice if you’re in the midst of it all.

 In many areas, tried-and-true DevOps practices are entering new business areas like heavy industries that previously have not known the possibilities of creating software in this way.
 Automotive, chemical, and electrical industries especially are becoming increasingly software-based, meaning the age of customized hardware is giving away for generalized computing hardware with the software in it providing the solution.
-This means a need for efficient software development, which in turn is what DevOps is about.
+This means there's a need for efficient software development, which in turn is what DevOps is all about.

 Microsoft Azure is a Cloud provider extending its offering to IoT development.
 Modern IoT is almost always network-enabled so this is a natural progression – we’re amazed it hasn’t happened already.

 Yet another trend that has previously been solely in Cloud, but is now maturing as a general architectural solution is Function as a Service (FaaS).
 In it, an infrastructure is built which is used for elastically support batch processing needs.
-When infrequently needed processing is needed – for example processing user-uploaded images to thumbnails – computing resources are automatically provisioned from nothing just for this one process and decommissioned automatically once it has been completed.
+When processing is needed infrequently – for example processing user-uploaded images to thumbnails – computing resources are automatically provisioned from nothing just for this one process and decommissioned automatically once it has been completed.
 Amazon Lambda is an example of this kind of service in the Cloud, but recently we have seen software solutions that help you set up this kind of elasticity to your own ICT infrastructure as well.

 In DevOps, forming the right kind of culture within an organization is the key factors to being able to leverage new technologies and practices.
 Inner source is one such effort that is becoming more and more popular.
 In it, open source best practices are leveraged inside a company, meaning teams and projects can see each other’s version control, work management as well as other tools, thus give the possibility of developing a culture of sharing and innovation.